jandersonmartins/markdown-cv/source/cv-en.md

 ### Employment

-- set/2019 - now: Front-end Engineer, EduSynch | Levely - Remote
+- set/2019 - now: Full Stack Developer, EduSynch | Levely - Remote

 > Rewrite a legacy Rails front-end to a new stack using React and some libraries like Storybook to build UI components isolated, Jest to write unit and integration tests, and Cypress to End to End tests.

 > Maintain a front-end (angular.js 1.x) app.

+> Work on a Ruby on Rails and Node.js back-ends.

 - set/2018 - set/2019: Full Stack Developer, Locadados Data Solutions - Maceió/AL